Subaru Rex

 The name "Rex" comes from the Latin word for "king".
-In some export markets, the Sambar microvan has been marketed as the "Rex Combi".
+This was possibly a response to Suzuki, who referred to their LC10 Fronte as the "Queen of the keis" in their period marketing.
+In some export markets, the Sambar microvan was marketed as the "Rex Combi".

 The "Rex" nameplate has been reused since 2022 as a subcompact crossover SUV based on the A200 series Daihatsu Rocky.

 First generation

 The Rex (K21), introduced 15 July 1972, was the replacement for the Subaru R-2, which was itself the replacement for the long lived, but outdated Subaru 360.
-Because the R-2 was based largely on the 360, originally including its air-cooled two-stroke engine, it lasted for not even three years.
-In contrast, the 360 was produced for 11 years and the rear-engined Rex was produced for nine.
+Because the R-2 was based largely on the 360, originally including its air-cooled two-stroke engine, it lasted less than three years, where the 360 was marketed for 11 years and the rear-engined Rex for nine.